Barunga, Northern Territory: Barunga Festival

 Bangardi Robert Lee (1952–2005), a leader of the Bagala clan of the Jawoyn people, initiated the Barunga Sport and Cultural Festival in 1985.
 It became an important forum for sharing ideas, showcasing the Aboriginal Australian and Torres Strait Islander cultures and talent, and to engage with social and political issues.

 It has become an annual music and cultural celebration, held on the Queen's Birthday long weekend (second weekend) in June attracting over 4,000.
 It features a program of workshops, dancing ceremonies, traditional bush tucker-gathering, didgeridoo-making, basket weaving and musical performances and sport.

 In 2018, popular Tiwi band B2M played at the festival.

-The 2020 Festival was postponed from June to September, then cancelled due to the COVID-19 pandemic.
-The 2021 event went ahead as scheduled on 11-13 June.
-The number of interstate patrons was limited by the organisers, and some local Indigenous groups did not attend due to caution over COVID-19.
+The 2020 festival was postponed from June to September, then cancelled due to the COVID-19 pandemic.
+The 2021 event went ahead as scheduled on 11–13 June.

 The Barunga Statement (1988)

 In 1988, as part of Bicentennial celebrations, the prime minister of Australia Bob Hawke visited the Northern Territory for the Barunga Festival, where he was presented with a statement of Aboriginal political objectives by Galarrwuy Yunupingu and Wenten Rubuntja.
 Painted on a 1.2 metre square sheet of composite wood, it became known as the "Barunga Statement".
 It stated:

-Prime Minister Hawke responded by saying that he wished to conclude a treaty between Aboriginal and other Australians by 1990, but his wish was not fulfilled.
+Hawke responded by saying that he wished to conclude a treaty between Aboriginal and other Australians by 1990, but his wish was not fulfilled.
 Controversy erupted over the exposure of sacred material in the bark painting, leading some Indigenous leaders to call for its return.
 Some leaders alleged the presentation of the painting resulted in at least ten deaths due to "munya", which translates as remorse in the Aboriginal system of payback.

 In 1991, Hawke's last act as prime minister was to hang the Barunga Statement at Parliament House, Canberra.
 He did so one minute before Paul Keating was sworn in as the new prime minister, stating "its presence here calls on those who follow me, it demands of them that they continue efforts that they find solutions to the abundant problems that still face the Aboriginal people of this country".